 How to Buy a Bike

 When purchasing a bicycle it’s important to think about the style of bicycle that best fits your riding needs.
 Ask yourself, what terrain will you primarily ride on?
 What type of position would you be most comfortable riding in?
-Let’s look and see what options are available:
+Watch our 60-second video above to see what options are available!

 How to choose a bike